eser/ajan/logfx/README.md

 **logfx** package is a configurable logging solution that leverages the `log/slog` of the standard library for structured logging.
-It includes pretty-printing options and **OpenTelemetry collector integration** as the preferred export method, with optional direct Loki export for legacy setups.
+It includes pretty-printing options and **centralized OTLP connection management** through `connfx` for log export to modern observability platforms.
 The package supports OpenTelemetry-compatible severity levels and provides extensive test coverage to ensure reliability and correctness.